MONTPELIER -- Vermont is suing more than two dozen oil companies to recover the ongoing costs to clean up preventable groundwater contamination.

 "The companies that profited from selling MTBE need to be held responsible for the resulting damage to our groundwater," said Environmental Conservation Commissioner David Mears in the statement.
 "Vermont citizens deserve compensation so that we can invest in restoring this vital source of clean water."

 Chuck Schwer, site cleanup program manager for the Department of Environmental Conservation, said in an interview the state has cleaned up more than 2,000 leaks.
-More than three-quarters of these leaks contained MTBE, he said.
-In the past six years, Schwer said the state has paid $24 million to clean this up.

 "As long as we we're aware of the problem, our program has been very proactive," he said.
 This includes installing charcoal filtration systems and providing bottled water to residents.